-Join us on MICHIGAN MATTERS for an encore of “Eye on the Future: Gearing Up for the Jobs of Tomorrow” – a riveting 30-minute special airing 11:30am, December 29th as Carol Cain, Senior Producer/Host, and Paul Pytlowany, Videographer and Editor, take viewers on a fascinating ride across our region to showcase some unique initiatives and talk with leaders at the forefront about this crucial conversation.
+Watch an encore presentation of CBS 62’s “Eye on the Future: Gearing Up for Jobs of Tomorrow” 11:30 am Sunday as Carol Cain, Senior Producer/Host, and Paul Pytlowany, Videographer /Editor, take viewers on a trip across our region to showcase some unique initiatives and talk with leaders.

 This special is the latest in in CBS 62’s award winning “Eye On The Future” series looking at critical issues impacting Michigan’s long term prospects.